-Finnish trains are operated by the state owned company, VR.
+Finnish trains are operated by the state-owned company, VR.
 Trains are comfortable but they are not as fast as bullet trains.
-Maximum speed is only about 200 km / h but quite often, the trains drive even slower.
+Maximum speed is only about 200 km / h but the trains often drive even slower.

 We would say that travelling by train is the most comfortable way of travelling in Finland.
 Trains are modern, spacious and quiet.
 There is often a restaurant car on the train to have small snacks or drinks including alcoholic ones.
 Long-distance trains have private cabins to sleep in.
 It is even possible to take your car inside a train if you are heading from the south to Lapland.